Top Photo Spots in Paris - the best places to take photos in the lovely city of Paris! A photography guide to Paris!

 Are you planning a trip to Paris?
 Do you have your camera batteries charged?
 Do you have extra memory cards?
 You will need them!
 This place is amazing, but you probably already know that, whether you have been or not.

-As you have probably read in all my Paris posts, I found the city to be incredibly beautiful at every turn.
+As you have probably read in all my Paris posts, I find the city to be incredibly beautiful at every turn.
 That’s not an exaggeration either.
 I have been to a lot of different cities around the world, but there is just something about Paris.
 A certain je ne sais quoi, if you will. (haha, had to throw that in)

 You can find all my Paris shots on the blog here: